didiwu345/WV-IC/README.md

-# WV-IC
-Code for WV-IC method
+# WV-IC: association and interaction test for genetic markers and interval-censored survival outcomes